synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 ### Receipt
-When a message is delivered on the Destination chain, all of the agents who participated in delivering the message are owed [Tips](#tips), which are to be handed out on the SYN chain and not on the Destination chain.
-Upon delivering the message, a receipt is produced on the Destination chain and a Notary for that chain can sign and sumbit this receipt to the SYN chain, and the tips will be distributed at that time.
+When a message is delivered on the Destination chain, all of the agents who participated in delivering the message are owed [Tips](#tips), which are to be handed out on the Synapse chain and not on the Destination chain.
+Upon delivering the message, a receipt is produced on the Destination chain and a Notary for that chain can sign and sumbit this receipt to the Synapse chain, and the tips will be distributed at that time.
 Of course, if the Notary signs a fake receipt, it can be found guilty of fraud by a Guard and get slashed.

 ### Remote Chain
-Any chain in the network that is not the SYN chain is referred to as a "Remote Chain".
-Because the SYN chain is where Bonded Agents post their bond, that is the canonical source of truth regarding who is a registered agent.
+Any chain in the network that is not the Synapse chain is referred to as a "Remote Chain".
+Because the Synapse chain is where Bonded Agents post their bond, that is the canonical source of truth regarding who is a registered agent.
 Part of the protocol therefore requires this information to get propagated to the Remote Chains.
-The SYN chain is also where agents submit "Snapshots" containing information about other chains in the network, and its the job of the Notary agents to communicate valid "Snap Roots" to the Remote Chains.
+The Synapse chain is also where agents submit "Snapshots" containing information about other chains in the network, and its the job of the Notary agents to communicate valid "Snap Roots" to the Remote Chains.